phlalx/sawadee/README.md

  * an initial handshake (one round-trip message exchange)
  * then (binary asynchronous) messages to get parts of the file.

-Messages are defined by type `Message.t` and serialized using `Bin_prot` core module.
+Messages are implemented with type `Message.t` and serialized using `Bin_prot` module.
 The module `Pwp` implements the peer wire protocol.

 The strategy to download/upload piece is simple and has to be improved.
 We consider that we are not choking any peer, and are interested in all peers.
 This means we respond to any incoming piece request.
-We ask pieces ordered by rarity to any peers (except the very slow ones that we discared).
+We ask pieces ordered by rarity to any peers (except the very slow ones that we discard).

 ### Limitations

 A lot remains to be done in order for this to be usable.
-It has only been tested successfully on a few torrents but it has reached the stage where it can be tested more extensively.
+It works on simple torrents but should be tested more extensively.
+However, the core elements are there and it should be easy to build upon them.

-In term of features, what is missing is:
+Basic features are missing:
 * Re-query the tracker to find more peers
 * Read parameters from json files
-* download several files concurrently
+* Download several files concurrently
+* A decent user interface
 * Udp trackers
 * Downloading of magnets via DHT

-Except for the last two items, everything should very simple to implement.
-At that stage, I'd like to consolidate the current implementation before adding new features.
-Unfortunately, it'd be easier for testing to supports magnets and udp trackers as many torrents use them.
+The last two items should be the most useful ones, if only for testing, as it's easier to download torrents that depend on them.

+Regarding the implementation:

-Regarding the implementation, the first thing on the list is the implementation of the protocol.
-Right now, it is very basic and it is not straighforward to see what downloading/uploading strategy to put in place.
+* Implementation of the protocol.
+  * Still very basic and straighforward to see what downloading/uploading strategy to put in place.
 It requires some experimentation to find the right heuristic.
-Besides that, what needs improvement is:

-* the code.
-After several iterations, I think it's decent but as always it can be improved, particulary:
-  * Error management should be more consistent and possibly more idiomatic (e.g. mixing error and deferred monads is rather ugly in some parts).
-Some exception may be unguarded.
-  * modules decomposition / encapsulation can be improved
-  * review possible race conditions
+* Lot of TODOs in the code, but mainly minor improvements
+* Use more efficient datastructures for requesting strategy
 * Automatic testing / continuous integration with travis
-* Use more efficient datastructures for requesting strategy

 ### Resources and libs